 Early life and journalism

-Rubeigh James was born in Kolkata, India on 29 August 1895, son of JR Minney.
+Rubeigh James was born in Kolkata, India on 29 August 1895.
+He was the son of Joseph R Minney, a doctor, and Esthere Mayohas.
+He studied at St Paul’s School, Darjeeling.

 He came to London and was admitted to study history at King’s College, London, but left again in 1914 in order to join the war as part of the Indian Army, defending the Afghan Border.